elifserra/opaca-node-red/nodes/NodeCreator-node/NodeCreator_node.md

 ## Troubleshooting

 - **Node Not Appearing**:
+   - Ensure that the node-red is restarted.
-   - Ensure that the `package.json` file is correctly updated after creating a new node.
+   - Ensure that the `package.json` and `node_config_json` file is correctly updated after creating a new node.
    - Check the console for any errors during the creation process.

 - **File Creation Issues**: